-Apply online at www.fafsa.gov with the FAFSA (Free Application for Federal Student Aid) annually beginning January 1 using the Solano Community College Title IV School Code 001292.
+Apply online at www.fafsa.gov with the FAFSA (Free Application for Federal Student Aid) using the Solano Community College Title IV School Code 001292.
 Students are encouraged to submit the FAFSA by the annual March 2 priority and state deadline; however, the FAFSA may be submitted late through the end of the spring term of the following academic year.